lucaswarwick02/lucas-unity-assets/README.md

 `SmoothCameraFollow`

 A reusable Unity component for smoothly following a target (e.g., player) with damping and optional screen shake.
-Useful for creating dynamic, responsive camera mothion that feels natural while maintaining focus on the target.
+Useful for creating dynamic, responsive camera motion that feels natural while maintaining focus on the target.

 Example Usage:
 ```c#